MAKEUP PRODUCTS (NON-PERMANENT)

 4149

-While most chemicals in beauty products present little or absolutely no threat, several dozen have been associated to severe health problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into the body through the skin and inhalation, and cause the same dangers as food chemicals, per this site.
+Though most chemicals in beauty products and cosmetics present little or no danger, some have been associated to considerable health problems, such as neurological harm and cancer.
+Chemicals in cosmetics can enter the body through the skin, inhalation, ingestion and internal use, and cause similar risks as food chemicals, per this site.

-Contaminants and chemicals linked to cancer can be found in water, food, and a lot of other everyday goods.
-Yet, no category of consumer goods is susceptible to less government management than cosmetics, including NYC Lip Sliders Tinted Lip Balm.
-Though many of the chemicals and contaminants in cosmetics and personal care products most likely present very little risk, subjection to some has been linked to major health disorders, such as cancer.
+Chemicals linked to cancer are found in water, food, and various other common goods.
+Yet, no kind of consumer goods is accountable to less government direction than cosmetics and other personal care products, including NYC Lip Sliders Tinted Lip Balm.
+Though many of the chemicals in cosmetics and personal care products most likely present little risk, your exposure to some is linked to worrying health conditions, such as cancer.